nmduc/deep-ternary/README.md

 ## Usage
 ### Prepare training data
-Currently, my dataset of patches is not too big so during training, a DataLoader instance will load all the patches into memory to feed the network.
+Currently, my dataset of patches is not too big (~5GB) so during training, a DataLoader instance will load all the training patches into memory to feed the network.
 To train with your own data, you may need to create a training set of image patches and store it as a hdf5 database.
+Alternatively, you can write your own DataLoader to load and feed your network from your own dataset.

 A sample hdf5 database, with 2000 32x32 image patches, is provided in data folder.
 Note that in order to get good model, a much larger training database is necessary.
-Alternatively, you can write your own DataLoader to load and feed your network from your own dataset.

 ### Configurations
 The configs.py file sets all the default configurations and hyper-parameters.